-Apply Online and Get Your Medical Marijuana Card in Ohio
+Apply for a Medical Cannabis Card in Ohio

 Avoid Crowds, Long-Waits, and Receive Online Evaluations Today

 Patients who seek medical cannabis care and believe that marijuana can help them lead a better life can apply online and speak to a state-licensed health professional.
 We house a team of experienced marijuana doctors.
 They believe in the therapeutic benefits of cannabis and have extensive knowledge regarding marijuana use.
 The marijuana doctors will guide you in the right direction and help you get your medical cannabis card in Ohio within minutes.
 You can apply today and speak to a doctor.
 It will only take a few minutes to sign up with us.
 As soon as you provide us with your medical and personal details, a medical health professional will evaluate your condition and help determine whether you qualify for cannabis use or not.
 Patients with a qualifying condition will receive the recommendation which can be used to register with the state and receive your medical weed card.
 However, those who fail to qualify, do not have to pay.
 You pay only if you qualify.

 When you use our online portal to receive consultation from our state-licensed marijuana doctors, you will receive the best-in-class services.

 Your marijuana recommendation as well as your medical weed card will be valid up to one year from the date of issuance.
 The date of expiration and issuance is mentioned on the recommendation.
 You can get it renewed weeks before the expiration date nears.

 We have a 100% money-back guarantee policy.
 This means that you don’t pay unless you qualify.
 Only qualified patients will receive an MMJ recommendation and they will be billed according to the services they wish to get from us.
 If you do not receive your recommendation letter, you are not eligible to apply for a weed card.